ELEC5622-Health-Group-7/healthApp/README.md

 Hypertension Exercise Monitor

 Group Members:
-Rufeng Tu
+Rufeng Tu,
-Shengtian Zhang
+Shengtian Zhang,
-Ziqi Wang
+Ziqi Wang,

 #
 This project will aim to build a monitoring system for people with hypertension, especially for paitient before and after the activity, to find the healthy activity and sport for the paitient.